Katze hat Asthma

 Depending on how often the affected animal comes into contact with the allergen, the symptoms associated with chronic feline asthma can occur acutely from time to time or accompany the cat permanently.
 This is the case, for example, when a house cat that lives in a smoker's apartment reacts to tobacco smoke with allergic asthma or when the pollution of the ambient air causes feline bronchial asthma in an outdoor cat.

 In some cases, ingredients in the cat’s food can also trigger an allergic reaction.
-In the case of Hypoallergenic cat food can help to tackle the problem at its source and eliminate the symptoms.
+In the case of Hypoallergenic cat food can help to tackle the problem at its source and eliminate the discomfort.
 Specially developed diet food for four-legged allergy sufferers such as the products from the KATTOVIT Sensitive range avoids critical ingredients and instead relies on a well-tolerated recipe made from poultry, rice, etc.

 Cat has asthma – what to do?